shaunak1111/DDStore/README.md

 The app has been hosted on [https://ddstore-d4b7d.firebaseapp.com/](https://ddstore-d4b7d.firebaseapp.com/)

-### Voucher Codes

-- DDFIVE (£5.00 off your order)
-- DDTEN (£10.00 off when you spend over £50.00)
-- DDFIFTEEN (£15.00 off when you have bought at least one footwear item and spent over £75.00)

 # If the Voucher is Invalid or not as per the mentioned above an error message is shown